 Update: Apple has officially clarified the situation, and indeed, just as I discovered when directly contacting the iTunes Affiliates team, the change only applies to in-app iOS sales, leaving Mac games and apps as is:

 We’d like to clarify some changes being made to the Affiliate Program.
 Commissions for all iOS in-app purchases will be reduced from 7% to 2.5% globally, and all other content types (including music, movies, books, paid iOS apps and TV) will remain at the current 7%.
 For more information on commission rates, please see our Getting Started Guide.

 I appreciate the news but seeing how they scared the hell out of content producers depending on affiliate sales to survive, an apology, or at least an explanation would have been nice.

 Original story: It seems there has been a big misunderstanding.

 Two weeks Apple shocked the press with the announcement that commissions for all app and in-app content would be reduced from 7% to 2.5%, effective May 1st.

-A huge change that would deeply affect all sites that spend much of their day covering and reviewing apps (and games), Mac Gamer HQ included.
+A huge change that would deeply affect all sites that spend much of their day covering and reviewing apps (or focused on iOS or Mac gaming), Mac Gamer HQ included.

 And by merely giving a one week notice, some wondered what was Apple’s plan here.